Not a Team Player? Not a Problem!

-Even when you’re putting in your best effort at work, it’s inevitable that someone will see things differently.
 You keep a low profile, steer clear of water cooler chat, and avoid mingling with colleagues altogether, all so you can focus on the job and be as productive as you can.
 Then suddenly, you get called into a meeting with HR and are suddenly asked: “Why can’t you be more of a team player?”

-During the hiring process, companies will advertise a job position as requiring someone who’s strong-willed, independent, ambitious and outspoken, when more often than not, the job calls for anything but.
+During the hiring process, companies will advertise a job position as requiring someone who’s strong-willed, independent, ambitious, and outspoken, when more often than not, the job calls for anything but.
 Most organizations simply want someone who respects the rules and plays well with others.
 While it’s inappropriate to question the company’s motives, it’s only fair to consider the intended meaning of the words, as they carry high impact.

 What does being a team player mean?

 When someone tells you that you’re not a team player, what they’re really saying is that you’re self-absorbed, uncommunicative, or just simply disagreeable to work with.
-You can practically translate those words as saying that you’re not interested in the company’s success, that you’re only in it for your own gain, and that you can’t see the bigger picture.
+You can practically translate those words as saying that you’re not interested in the company’s success, that you’re only in it for your gain, and that you can’t see the bigger picture.
 It’s a pejorative phrase that can leave you vulnerable if you’re not prepared, after which you could end up explaining yourself when you really don’t need to.

 • Understands their role in the organization and what is expected of them.